opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 | 19 | Appeals from Family Courts | 4 weeks from receipt of record of proceedings |
 | 20 | Magistrate's Appeals | 8 weeks from receipt of record of proceedings |

-_#_ The waiting period for applications for discovery or interrogatories against a network service provider under Paragraph 82 of these Practice Directions is 5 days from the date of filing of the Originating Summons.^
+_#_ The waiting period for applications for discovery or interrogatories against a network service provider under Paragraph 82 of these Practice Directions is 5 days from the date of filing of the Originating Summons.

 _(*) "Waiting Time" is defined as follows:_